 plants of all kinds

 Growing food is one of my talents and passions.
-It has been a welcome challenge to adapt to growing in the north Georgia climate, which sits somewhere in between the extreme challenges of growing in coastal MA and southern CA. I'm open to garden coaching and tutoring, both locally and via the internet - trades are most welcome. : )
+It was a welcome challenge to adapt to growing in the north Georgia climate, which sits somewhere in between the extreme challenges of growing in coastal MA and southern CA. I'm open to garden coaching and tutoring, both locally and via the internet - trades are most welcome. : )

 Soulshine also offered me opportunity to design and sustain a swath of indoor plants at their new Decatur location.
 It was a fun project of propagation, light assessment, and interior landscape design.
 These plants were chosen specifically for their indoor hardiness and ability to filter the air.